KristallWang/Transgender-lost-years/0002/WaitForTranslate/Voice-psu.md

 reading and conversation was obtained by use of the CSL.
 #### III.
 Procedures
 ##### 1. Pretest
+A pretest was given to all participants to identify the baseline for the study.  <br>
+All
-A pretest was given to all participants to identify the baseline for the study.
-All testing was conducted in the Applied Communication Sciences Lab in Ferguson Building at the University of North Carolina at Greensboro and took approximately 45-60 minutes.
+testing was conducted in the Applied Communication Sciences Lab in Ferguson Building at the University of North Carolina at Greensboro and took approximately 45-60 minutes. <br>

-The pretest included the following components for each participant:
+The pretest included the following components for each participant: <br> <br>

-• Permission – Prior to any testing, all participants were informed of their rights by way of a brief oral presentation by the principal investigator and a participant consent form was signed before testing began.
+• Permission – Prior to any testing, all participants were informed of their rights by way of a brief oral presentation by the principal investigator and a participant consent form was signed before testing began.  <br>
 All participants were assigned individual numbers to protect their privacy so that they would not be identified by name in this study. <br>
-• Interview – During a brief interview, the principal investigator asked each participant a series of questions related to their transition process, social experiences and support, vocal characteristics, and goals for voice therapy.
-Most 27 of the questions used for the interview were taken from Andrews (1999) (Appendix D). <br>
+• Interview – During a brief interview, the principal investigator asked each participant a series of questions related to their transition process, social experiences and support, vocal characteristics, and goals for voice therapy.  <br>
+Most
+27
+of the questions used for the interview were taken from Andrews (1999) (Appendix D). <br>